thanos-io/thanos/docs/components/query-frontend.md

                                  interval in query-range.horizontal-shards
                                  requests of equal range.
 Using
                                  this parameter is not allowed with
                                  query-range.split-interval.
-One should also se
+One should also set
                                  query-range.split-min-horizontal-shards to a
                                  value greater than 1 to enable splitting.
       --query-range.partial-response